HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_ui.md

 What functionality do we expect to be in place ***before*** work starts on this deliverable?

-- **Front-end:** The Search UI will build on the front-end work completed in both the initial static site launch and the subsequent improvements that created the following functionality:
+- **Front-end:** The search UI will build on the front-end work completed in both the [initial static site launch](https://github.com/HHS/grants-equity/issues/62) and the [subsequent improvements](https://github.com/HHS/grants-equity/issues/568) that created the following functionality:
-  - **Front-end CI/CD:** Automatically tests and deploys front-end code
+  - **[Front-end CI/CD](https://github.com/HHS/grants-equity/issues/58):** Automatically tests and deploys front-end code
-  - **Foundational UI:** Enforces a consistent user interface and web design system across the frontend
+  - **[Foundational UI](https://github.com/HHS/grants-equity/issues/60):** Enforces a consistent user interface and web design system across the frontend
-  - **Translation Process:** Facilitates and publishes translations of front-end content in multiple languages
+  - **[Translation Process](https://github.com/HHS/grants-equity/issues/81):** Facilitates and publishes translations of front-end content in multiple languages
-- **API:** The Search API will build on the existing backend work completed to launch the GET Opportunities endpoint which delivered the following functionality:
+- **API:** The search API will build on the existing backend work completed to launch the [GET Opportunities endpoint](https://github.com/HHS/grants-equity/issues/70) which delivered the following functionality:
-  - **Backend CI/CD:** Automatically tests and deploys backend code
+  - **[Backend CI/CD](https://github.com/HHS/grants-equity/issues/57):** Automatically tests and deploys backend code
-  - **Database Replica:** Maintains eventual consistency (with low latency) between the data in grants.gov and simpler.grants.gov and ensures that simpler.grants.gov services remain available when grants.gov services experience downtime
+  - **[Database Replica](https://github.com/HHS/grants-equity/issues/54):** Maintains eventual consistency (with low latency) between the data in grants.gov and simpler.grants.gov and ensures that simpler.grants.gov services remain available when grants.gov services experience downtime
-  - **Data Architecture:** Enables simpler.grants.gov to read data from an updated (and simplified) data model
+  - **[Data Architecture](https://github.com/HHS/grants-equity/issues/125):** Enables simpler.grants.gov to read data from an updated (and simplified) data model
+  - **[API Docs](https://github.com/HHS/grants-equity/issues/71):** Documents the API endpoints released with each deliverable

 What functionality do we expect to be in place by ***the end*** of work on this deliverable?

 - **[Incident Response](https://github.com/HHS/grants-equity/issues/373):** Ensures that we have a robust incident response plan in place when simpler.grants.gov services are interrupted
 - **[Search API](https://github.com/HHS/grants-equity/issues/90):** Enables system-to-system users to access the search features through the API
-- **Search Page:** Enables all other users to access the search features through the user interface
+- **[Search Page](https://github.com/HHS/grants-equity/issues/576):** Enables all other users to access the search features through the user interface
 - **[Opportunity Listing Page](https://github.com/HHS/grants-equity/issues/277):** Displays basic information about a given funding opportunity accessed from the search page
-- **User Research Incentives:** Enables us to engage stakeholders for user testing of the new search functionality
+- **[User Research Incentives](https://github.com/HHS/grants-equity/issues/84):** Enables us to engage stakeholders for user testing of the new search functionality

 Is there any notable functionality we do ***not*** expect to be in place before works starts on this deliverable?